Gamer08YT/UniFi-Softphone/README.md

 ### Build from Source

-When building DEB File in WSL2 you need to install dpkg and fakeroot, make shure you run `npm install` every time you relaunch WSL.
+When building DEB File in WSL2 you need to install dpkg and fakeroot, make sure you run `npm install` every time you relaunch WSL.
-Directory.

 ### License